dotnet/csharplang/proposals/low-level-struct-improvements.md

 Third the rules for ref re-assignment need to be updated to ensure that we don't violate *ref-field-safe-to-escape* for the values.
 Essentially for `x.e1 = ref e2` where the type of `e1` is a `ref struct` the *ref-field-safe-to-escape` must be equal.

 These problems are very solvable.
 The compiler team has sketched out a few versions of these rules and they largely fall out from our existing analysis.
 The problem is there is no consuming code for such rules that helps prove out there correctness and usability.
 This makes us very hesitant to add support because of the fear we'll pick wrong defaults and back the runtime into usability corner when it does take advantage of this.
-This concern is particularly strong because .NET 8 likely pushes is in this direction with `allow T: ref struct` and `Span<Span<T>>`.
+This concern is particularly strong because .NET 8 likely pushes us in this direction with `allow T: ref struct` and `Span<Span<T>>`.
 The rules would be better written if it's done in conjunction with consumption code.

 **Decision** Delay allowing `ref` field to `ref struct` until .NET 8 where we have scenarios that will help drive the rules around these scenarios.